- 1 Purpose

-- Faculties/Departments will keep separate records of issue for annual permits and temporary permits and will advise the Manager (Administration) Campus Services of annual permit details for the forthcoming year by the end of 31 December.
+- Faculties/Departments will keep separate records of issue for annual permits and temporary permits and will advise the Manager (Administration) Facilities Management of annual permit details for the forthcoming year by the end of 31 December.
 Changes and additions are to be notified immediately they occur.

-- The Manager (Administration) Campus Services will maintain appropriate records compiled from data supplied by Facilities/Departments for use by Campus Services and USQ Security.
+- The Manager (Administration) Facilities Management will maintain appropriate records compiled from data supplied by Facilities/Departments for use by Facilities Management and USQ Security.

 - Prescribed penalties for breaches of the Act are set out in the "Notice of Contravention".

 - Payments relating to breaches of the Act may be made in person or by post to the Cashier, Financial and Business Services.
 Cheques should be made payable to the University of Southern Queensland.

 This policy must be read in conjunction with its subordinate schedules as provided in the table below.